 The University may, but is under no obligation to, sponsor Foreign Workers for legal permanent residence in the U.S. The decision to provide University support for an application for permanent residence will be made on a case-by-case basis.

 Foreign Workers may obtain permanent residence (i.e. a green card) through a Permanent Workers Visa if all USCIS requirements are met.
 At the University, candidates will only be eligible for sponsorship of a Permanent Workers Visa if they have been employed at the University for at least two consecutive years.
+If the candidate is rehired within one year, their previous time at the University will be considered for the two consecutive years.
 USCIS requires that a specific period of recruitment on designated recruitment platforms be made to prove that the University made an effort to test the labor market to fill the position with a minimally qualified U.S. worker but was unsuccessful.
 Specifically, the University can file a Permanent Workers Visa Petition with USCIS upon showing that it satisfied labor certification requirements (i.e. PERM), including skills and education verification and recruitment.

 In collaboration with the Sponsoring Department and the University’s immigration law firm, Human Resources will create the job posting on platforms designated by USCIS.
 Any University costs incurred above the allowance shall be paid in full by the Sponsoring Department.